I live within 50 miles of a nuclear power plant.

 The way that potassium iodide works, is that it blocks radioactive iodine from being taken into the thyroid gland.
 Proper dosage significantly reduces the risk thyroid cancer in people who have inhaled or ingested radioiodines.
 Young children and babies are at the most risk in a radiation emergency and persons over 40 at the least risk.
 In fact current prophylactic dosages are not recommended for persons over 40 but I’m not sure I agree with the more recent recommendations.

-Potassium iodide tablets are very affordable and I recommend that everyone under 40 living in the eastern United States keep a 10 day supply on hand at all times.
+Potassium iodide tablets are very affordable and I recommend that everyone under the age of 40 living in the eastern United States keep a 10 day supply on hand at all times.
 I don’t consider myself to be a “prepper” – just a realistic farmwife with old-fashioned common sense.

 Don’t count on the idiots at FEMA to take care of your family.
 Protect your family yourself.
 The brand of potassium iodide that I recommend is Thyrosafe.